LeaKaftan/leakaftan/content/research/index.md

 "Above and Beyond.
 Expanding linkage possibilities for data on political parties", together with Paul Bederke, Jakob Mansius, and Selçuk Timur Uluer.

-## European Citizens' and Parties' Attitudes towards Liberal Democracy
+## European Citizens' and Parties' Attitudes towards Liberal Democracy -- finished

 This project is based on my dissertation and studies the extent to which European democratic systems are supported by their citizens and their political parties.
 The research in this project is based on several surveys and survey experiments as well as quantitative text analysis of election manifestos and open-ended survey responses.
 It investigates the support for and conceptions of democracy among European citizens and parties.
 It aims at revealing the reasons for which citizens and parties defend liberal democracy.